 Naplov and Park Hober – From Forteca one can take a walk to the east towards the east side of the town to the area of the town park Hober.
 Park Hober is in the state register of protected parks-woods.
 Hober covers the area of 25ha with about 4km of pathways one can walk on and explore.
 This is a good place to spend a hot summer afternoon, as the area is densely covered with old pine-trees and other Mediterranean plants.
-On the top of the hill, there is a big public cistern of raining water built in 1950’s, called Naplov with a huge flat surface as a water catchments area.
+On the top of the hill, there is a big public cistern of raining water built in the 1950s, called Naplov with a huge flat surface like a water catchments area.

-Glavica Svetog Antuna – If you take a walk from Korcula Old Town along the sea towards the east, after about 30 min walk you will arrive on the very bottom of the steps to Glavica Svetog Antuna.
+Glavica Svetog?
+Antuna?– If you take a walk from Korcula Old Town along the sea towards the east, after about 30 min walk you will arrive on the very bottom of the steps to Glavica Svetog Antuna.
 On the top of the hill, towards which 102 steps lead between the avenue of cypresses, there is the church of St. Antun and a hermit’s dwelling from 1420.
 This place was rebuilt by bishop Spanjic at the end of the 17th century.
 He was buried in the church in 1707.
 From the top of Sveti Anton hill, one can see whole Korcula archipelago including Skoji islands, Lumbarda and Zrnovo.
-There is no cafe’s in near vicinity, bring your own refreshments.
+There is no cafe’s in the near vicinity, bring your own refreshments.

 Lumbarda Panoramas: Walking around Lumbarda’s vineyards offers beautiful views over East bit of Korcula Island, Archipelago and Lumbarda village.